CROCODILE888/CodVeda-Beginner-Tasks/README.md

-# Codveda Beginner Tasks - Data Science Internship
+# Codveda Technologies Data Science Internship

-This repository contains beginner-level tasks completed as part of my Data Science Internship at **Codveda Technologies**.
+This repository contains the tasks completed as part of my Data Science Internship at **Codveda Technologies**.

+## Beginner Tasks

-## ✅ Task 1: Web Scraping with Python
+### ✅ Task 1: Web Scraping with Python

 Scraped book data from [Books to Scrape](http://books.toscrape.com) using `requests`, `BeautifulSoup`, and saved results in CSV using `pandas`.